openDsh/dash/README.md

 ### Running

-Building dash will create the `dash` binary in `dash/bin`.
+Building dash will create the `ia` binary in `bin/`.
 Depending on what you're running it on, you may need to make some adjustments to your system.

 Some things to consider when configuring your system: